-- Private & independent adult social care providers that do not contract with Brighton & Hove City
+- Private and independent adult social care providers that do not contract with Brighton and Hove City

-- All other community & voluntary sector organisations based in Brighton & Hove
+- All other community and voluntary sector organisations based in Brighton and Hove

-- Housing related support services based in Brighton & Hove that do not contract with Brighton & Hove City Council.
+- Housing related support services based in Brighton and Hove that do not contract with Brighton and Hove City Council.

-- Partner services in the city: Health partners; Police; Probation; Fire Service; Further Education & Higher Education
+- Partner services in the city: Health partners; Police; Probation; Fire Service; Further Education and Higher Education